 - Click 'Remove'.

 FU undergraduate degree programs are usually six semesters long and begin (besides a few exceptions) during the winter semester.

-All classes are grouped thematically into modules that are completed with a graded module examination (which can consist of several parts).
+All classes are grouped thematically into modules that are completed with a graded module examination.
 There is no big final graduation examination, but all module examinations are part of the final grade you graduate with.
-Therefore, almost all classes are compulsory, which means they have to be attended regularly and require active participation (more details can be found in the study and examinations regulations).
+Therefore, almost all classes are compulsory, which means they have to be attended regularly and require active participation.
+More details can be found in the study and examinations regulations.

 Once the module examination has been passed successfully, credit points are awarded according to the study effort required: Based on the European Credit Transfer System (ECTS), 1 CP is equivalent to 30 hours of study and work effort (class attendance plus self-study, exam preparation, exams, mandatory internships, etc.).

 A six-semester degree program consists of 180 credit points, thus 30 CP should be earned each semester.
 Consequently, the study and work effort expected are 30 x 30 = 900 hours for six months (the lecture-free time is not the same as semester break but is to be used for exams, block seminars, internships, etc.).